robertvazan/rvscaffold/README.md

 ## Structure

-The core content is located in the `guidelines/` directory.
-It contains:
+This repository is organized as follows:

-- A main [`README.md`](guidelines/README.md) that serves as an entry point.
+-   `guidelines/`: The core content.
+It contains a main [`README.md`](guidelines/README.md) that serves as an entry point, with language-specific guidelines in subdirectories (e.g., `java/`, `dotnet/`).
-- Language-specific guidelines in subdirectories (e.g., `java/`, `net/`).
+-   `legacy/`: The old Python-based scaffolding code, preserved for historical reference.
-- Templates for common files like `.gitignore`.
+-   `CONTRIBUTING.md`: Meta-guidelines for maintaining this repository, which you are currently reading.

-The old Python-based scaffolding code is preserved in the `legacy/` directory for historical reference.
+-   `README.md`: Introduction, usage, basic information.

 ## License